leangjia/blender_docs/trunk/blender_docs/manual/addons/add_mesh/geodesic_domes.rst

 Objects
    There are six Object types you can create by default.
    Using the parameters you can build upon these objects to create more object types.
-   Object Types have unique parameter sets and share the Superformular parameters (described below).
+   Object Types have unique parameter sets and share the Superformula parameters (described below).

 Geodesic Object Class Types